miheretab/mortgage/README.md

 ## How to set up the mortgate calculator app
+The application is made in Laravel 8 so at least you need to have PHP 7.3 version.
 - `composer install`
 - create a database (name like mortgage) with utf8_general_ci collation
 - `cp .env.example .env` copy and update env with database variables e.g change DB_DATABASE=laravel to the database you created (like mortgage)